What is Tantra?

 If you’re anything like most people, the mental associations may not be all positive.

 It’s my feeling that tantra is simultaneously one of the most valuable, and worst-represented of the world’s great spiritual traditions.

-Thankfully, I’ve found a wonderful Tantric yoga school here in Chiang Mai, Thailand, and a pair of wonderful teachers.
+Thankfully, I’ve found a wonderful Tantra yoga school here in Chiang Mai, Thailand, and a pair of wonderful teachers.
 My guest today is one of them.

-Uriel Yariv is an Israeli Tantric yoga teacher, and psychologist.
+Uriel Yariv is an Israeli Tantra yoga teacher, and psychologist.

 Uriel works at Mahasiddha Yoga in Chiang Mai.
 He has spent the last 12 years in various parts of the world, teaching and studying yoga, Tantra and meditation and living in spiritual communities and retreat centers.

 I wanted to have Uriel on the podcast to “de-mystify” Tantra a bit, particularly for the uninitiated.
 We had a great conversation at the school here in Chiang Mai, discussing the origins of Tantra, the neo-Tantra movement, the Tantric principle of masculine/feminine polarity, the “dangers” of Tantra, and much more.